tutividela/Hashing/README.md

 An approach to Soundex Algorithm.
-"Open hash" method.
+"Open hash" method made with Javascript.
-Hola mundo